-There are two battery switches to manage the 12-volt power distribution.
-One battery switch controls the house battery and the electronics battery.
-The other battery switch controls the two engine batteries.
-The electronics and house batteries or the port and starboard batteries can be paralleled by switching to "combine batteries."
-It is not possible to parallel the engine batteries with the house and electronics batteries.
+There are three battery switches to manage the 12-volt power distribution.
+One switch controls the port and starboard engine batteries.
+Another switch controls the center engine and generator batteries.
+The third switch controls the house and the electronics batteries.
+The port and starboard batteries, the center engine and generator batteries or the electronics and house batteries can be paralleled by switching to the "combine batteries" position.

 Make sure the electronics and house and the engines battery switches are in the "ON" position whenever the engines are running to ensure ALL 12-volt accessories will operate when they are needed.
-Current is supplied to the CO monitor, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the batteries are connected and the battery switches are "OFF" (battery switch panel feed breakers must be "ON").
+Current is supplied to CO detector, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the batteries are connected and the battery switches are "OFF" (battery switch panel feed breakers must be "ON").